Xooa/xooa-python-sdk/example/Readme.md

 # Simple

-This example is to demonstrate the basic usage of the functionality available in the Xooa Go SDK.
+This example is to demonstrate the basic usage of the functionality available in the Xooa Python SDK.

 ## Directory: